LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 This directory contains *work-in-progress* test sets for Prolog Unicode support.
-Currently, two test sets are provided: `builtins` (for flags, built-in predicates, and stream properties) and `encodings` (for UTF-8, UTF-16, and UTF-32 encodings, with and without a BOM).
+Currently, three test sets are provided: `builtins` (for flags, built-in predicates, and stream properties), `encodings` (for UTF-8, UTF-16, and UTF-32 encodings, with and without a BOM), and `syntax` (for the `\uXXXX` and `\UXXXXXXXX` escape sequences).
 The `encodings` test set is only enabled for backends supporting all the above encodings (currently, CxProlog and SICStus Prolog).

 The tests are based on the October 5, 2009 WG17 ISO Prolog Core revision standardization proposal, which specifies the following minimal language